danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt_model_changes.md

 - [ ] All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 - [ ] Field names should all be lowercased.
 - [ ] Function names should all be capitalized.
 - [ ] Every model should be tested AND documented in a `schema.yml` file.
-At minimum, unique, not nullable fields, and foreign key constraints should be tested (if applicable).
+At minimum, unique, not nullable fields, and foreign key constraints should be tested, if applicable ([Docs](https://docs.getdbt.com/docs/testing-and-documentation)).
 - [ ] The output of dbt test should be pasted into MRs.

 ## Related Links